-oh! mine are like this too! i have no idea what to do about it, though. just reading this and thinking about my palms sweating got them clammy! /: ridiculous!posted over 4 years ago
+oh! mine are like this too! i have no idea what to do about it, though. just reading this and thinking about my palms sweating got them clammy! /: ridiculous!posted almost 8 years ago

 hm.. that sounds kind of scary! i don’t have diabetes, although i have low blood sugar, which is what diabetes is, mostly..

-hm.. that sounds kind of scary! i don’t have diabetes, although i have low blood sugar, which is what diabetes is, mostly..it could be that!posted over 4 years ago
+hm.. that sounds kind of scary! i don’t have diabetes, although i have low blood sugar, which is what diabetes is, mostly..it could be that!posted almost 8 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.